Native contract

 Sometimes you want to detach a subtree and keep it alive across frames — cache an offscreen panel, hold a pooled row.
 That opts out of the sweep:

-import { retain, release } from "@pocketjs/core";
+import { retain, release } from "@pocketjs/framework/solid";

 retain(node); // detached but preserved; the sweep skips it (and any subtree containing it)